Sm Head 05

 The Large Intestine is located in the abdomen.
 The upper end of the Large Intestine connects to the final section of the Small Intestine, called ileum.
 The lower end of the Large Intestine ends in the anus.

-The function of the Large Intestine is to receive waste material that is sent down by the Small Intestine, absorb its fluid content, and form with what is left feces for secretion.
-The role of this body organ is essential as it helps eliminating waste from the body thus protecting the body from accumulation of toxins.
-Therefore according to traditional Chinese medicine the Qi of the Large Intestine needs to constantly move forward in order to move the waste down for excretion.
-Thus on a mental level a healthy Large Intestine may represent ones ability to let go of the past move forward in life.
+The function of the Large Intestine is to receive waste material that is sent down by the Small Intestine, absorb its fluid content, and form with what is left feces for secretion(1)(2).
+The role of this organ is essential as it helps eliminating waste from the body thus protecting the body from accumulation of toxins.
+Therefore the Qi of the Large Intestine needs to constantly move forward in order to move the waste out for excretion.
+Thus on a mental level a healthy Large Intestine may represent ones ability to let go of the past move forward in life(5).

 The opposite pattern - "dampness" – is also possible.
-"Dampness" can be viewed as fluid retention resulting in phlegm in the Lung, and loose stool and diarrhea in the Large Intestine.
-The cause for this syndrome is either living in a damp environment or imbalance in the healthy water metabolism, governed by the Lung, Spleen and Kidneys.
+"Dampness" is a pathology of disrupted water metabolism resulting in phlegm in the Lung, and loose stool and diarrhea in the Large Intestine.

 The symptoms of “dryness” and “dampness” in the Lung/Large Intestine partnership do not always manifest in both organs simultaneously.
-Nevertheless it is important to always take in account both organs even if only one manifests disbalance.
+Nevertheless it is important to always take into account both organs even if only one manifests imbalance.
 Often stimulating the partner organ together with the imbalanced organ gives quicker and better results.

 YS